You are reading this article to learn more about Shrimp plant care.

-These small fry are naturally found in parts of Mexico and have since been widely populated in Florida.
+Shrimp plants are native parts of Mexico and have since been widely populated in Florida.
 The scientific name is Justicia brandegeeana.
 Shrimp plants are perennials.

 You may have heard these evergreen shrubs be pronounced as the Mexican Shrimp plant or the False Hop.